-It is important that you contact us immediately if you decide you no longer want to be considered for an FSA/no longer want surgery, or if your contact details, home address, or GP has changed.
+It is important that you contact us immediately if you decide you no longer want to be considered for an FSA/no longer want surgery, or if any of your contact details, including home address, telephone, email or general practitioner (GP) have changed.
 Email us at gender.surgery@tewhatuora.govt.nz to let us know about any changes.